Andrew Lanza: Ending child marriage

+Fentanyl analogs

-Fentanyl Analogs: In October, 2017 Governor Andrew Cuomo joined with Senator Lanza, Assemblyman Michael Cusick, and District Attorney Michael McMahon to announce a series of actions to combat the fentanyl crisis on Staten Island and across New York State.
+In October, 2017 Governor Andrew Cuomo joined with Senator Lanza, Assemblyman Michael Cusick, and District Attorney Michael McMahon to announce a series of actions to combat the fentanyl crisis on Staten Island and across New York.
 The Governor promoted legislation to add 11 fentanyl analogs to the state controlled substances schedule.
 The bill gave law enforcement the ability pursue the dealers who manufacture and sell these drugs.
 According to the Staten Island Advance, "On Staten Island, fentanyl-related deaths increased more than 700 percent from 2015 to 2016.
 In 2015, there were seven fentanyl-related deaths which jumped to 58 in 2016."
 In 2018, the US Drug Enforcement Administration approved an emergency order placing "all illicit fentanyl analogues not already regulated by the Controlled Substances Act into Schedule I - the category for substances with no currently accepted medical use-for two years" The State Legislature enacted the law in 2020, closing the fentanyl loophole.

+Same-sex marriage

 In 2011, Lanza voted against the Marriage Equality Act, stating he believed marriage should "describe a union between a man and a woman."
-The bill passed the Senate 33-29, legally recognizing same-sex marriages performed in New York.
+The bill passed the Senate 33–29, legally recognizing same-sex marriages performed in New York.

+Religion

 In December 2013, Lanza took issue with an American Atheists’ billboard in Times Square.
-He issued a press release stating "people who do not believe in God are hateful and malicious,” likening the billboard to "religious persecution of the kind that similarly lead to the Holocaust.”
+He issued a press release stating "While it is not surprising to me that people who do not believe in God are hateful and malicious, I would have hoped that the people who own this billboard, those who live in Manhattan and around Times Square and the community’s political leaders, would have decried this hate speech as something not to be tolerated or allowed.” likening the billboard to "religious persecution of the kind that similarly lead to the Holocaust.”
 He called for a boycott of Times Square while the billboard was up and for the IRS to investigate the American Atheists’ tax-exempt status.
 American Atheists responded by asking if he would call for a business boycott in his own district if a similar billboard were there, and they replicated the Times Square billboard in Staten Island.
 Lanza issued a press release stating that his assumptions of malice and hatred were targeted at the billboard supporters, not all atheists.
 He later relented on his calls for an IRS investigation and a boycott of Times Square.